markkhusid/MKDynamics_Website_V2/Sections/Website_Updates/website_updates.md

 # Website Updates
 This file contains a log of updates made to the MKDynamics website.
 It is used to track changes, additions, and improvements over time.

+## 12/19/2025
+- Converting the entire website into the Jupyter Book 2 platform.
+This involves converting all legacy content into Myst-NB markdown format.
+This is a significant undertaking, but it will allow for a more modern and interactive website.

 ## 7/21/2025
 - Added new section on Disassembling Binaries for Fortran ARM64, including `div_int` example.
 Starting to work on 'sub_int'.